craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Bandit Lords.md

 ## Governance
 ### Northern Lords

-The Northern Lords were the greatest powers of the era, hands down
+The Northern Lords were the greatest powers of the era.
+Before the [[Unification]], there were six major families who loosely allied in opposition to disruption of the status quo, or, more specifically, peasant rebellions.

+##### Bodaim
+##### Avaati

 ### Southern Lords

+The Southern Lords were a splinter group of Bandit Lords that acted under the orders of the Northern families before they fell to infighting and lost cohesion as a "colony".

+##### Guir

 ## Culture
 #### Heritage